justatouch09/Restauranteur/README.md

 ]
 ```

 That is the JSON for a List of menu items. (dare I say, maybe an `ArrayList<MenuItem>`? but I digress).
+Come up with 5 items to put in your API's menu.

 Listing the menu items is important, but we also need customers to be able to order food off the menu.